MalyStern/MalyStern/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hi there! 👋 Welcome to my GitHub profile.
-I'm [Your Name], a passionate software developer with a love for coding, learning, and sharing knowledge.
+I'm Maly, a passionate software developer with a love for coding, learning, and sharing knowledge.
 Here are some of the languages and tools I work with:

 ![Dart](https://img.shields.io/badge/Dart-%230175C2.svg?style=for-the-badge&logo=dart&logoColor=white)